 Instructions

-• Add the zucchini or yellow squash and green beans.
-Season with paprika, rosemary, and a generous pinch of kosher salt and pepper.
+- Cook the veggies.
+Add the zucchini or yellow squash, green beans, paprika, rosemary, and a generous pinch of salt and pepper.
 Toss to combine.

-• Now add the crushed tomatoes, broth, fresh thyme, bay leaf and Parmesan rind (if using.)
+- Make the soup.
+Now add the canned tomatoes, broth, fresh thyme, bay leaf and Parmesan rind (if using).
 Bring to a boil, then reduce the heat to a gentle simmer and partially cover the pot.
 Let simmer for about 20 minutes or so.

-• Finally, Stir in the parsley and fresh basil.
-And, if serving immediately, stir in the cooked pasta and simmer just until the pasta is warmed through; do not overcook.
-(See Cook's Tip #2)
+- Finish the minestrone.
+Uncover the pot and add the kidney beans.
+Cook for another 5 minutes, then stir in the parsley and fresh basil.
+Just before serving, stir in the cooked pasta and simmer just until the pasta is warmed through; do not overcook.

-• Remove the cheese rind and bay leaf.
+- Serve.
+Remove the cheese rind and bay leaf.
 Taste and adjust seasoning to your liking.
-Serve the minestrone hot with a sprinkle of grated Parmesan and a drizzle of extra virgin olive oil.
+Serve the minestrone hot with a sprinkle of grated Parmesan (if you’d like) and a drizzle of extra virgin olive oil on top.

 Video